Generative-AI-Exercises/E-commerce-Application/README.md

-# BookStore_REST_API
+# E-commerce platform
-This is a RESTFULL API for a Book Store app.
+This is a e-commerce platform using Spring Boot and REST services